vindeolal/COVID-vaccine-tracker/README.md

 # COVID-vaccine-tracker

-## Right now only checks for the first dose availability in the entered pin.
+## Checks for the first or second dose availability in the entered pin on the entered date.

 Enter age group(45 or 18) and 6 digit pin.
 It'll refresh the status every 5 second and as soon as any slot is available it starts shouting in duck's voice :smile:.